Quesnel Transportation Study

 Evaluation of the Highway 97 Corridor

-The study examines the corridor from the Highway 97/Barkerville Highway Junction to Basalt Road in the Quesnel area.
+The study examined the corridor from the Highway 97/Barkerville Highway Junction to Basalt Road in the Quesnel area.
 Within 14 kilometres, conditions along Highway 97 change significantly as a result of the challenging geography.